MarshallOfSound/Google-Play-Music-Desktop-Player-UNOFFICIAL-/README.md

 Both are documented in the [Docs](docs) folder.
 For one time read access you should probably use the `JSON` interface.
-For an application that requires continuous updates as to the state of GPMDP or needs to control GPMDP you should use theme `Web Socket` interface.
+For an application that requires continuous updates as to the state of GPMDP or needs to control GPMDP you should use the `Web Socket` interface.

 Issues